afreeman13/DS-in-a-Box/README.md

-DTS 201 - Introduction to Data Science in R
+Data Science in a Box

 This course utilizes the Data Science in a Box curriculum.